Dysphagia: Signs and symptoms

-Some patients have limited awareness of their dysphagia, so lack of the symptom does not exclude an underlying disease.
+Some patients have limited awareness of their dysphagia, so the lack of the symptom does not exclude an underlying disease.
 When dysphagia goes undiagnosed or untreated, patients are at a high risk of pulmonary aspiration and subsequent aspiration pneumonia secondary to food or liquids going the wrong way into the lungs.
 Some people present with "silent aspiration" and do not cough or show outward signs of aspiration.
 Undiagnosed dysphagia can also result in dehydration, malnutrition, and kidney failure.

 Some signs and symptoms of oropharyngeal dysphagia include difficulty controlling food in the mouth, inability to control food or saliva in the mouth, difficulty initiating a swallow, coughing, choking, frequent pneumonia, unexplained weight loss, gurgly or wet voice after swallowing, nasal regurgitation, and patient complaint of swallowing difficulty.
 When asked where the food is getting stuck, patients will often point to the cervical (neck) region as the site of the obstruction.
 The actual site of obstruction is always at or below the level at which the level of obstruction is perceived.

 The most common symptom of esophageal dysphagia is the inability to swallow solid food, which the patient will describe as 'becoming stuck' or 'held up' before it either passes into the stomach or is regurgitated.
 Pain on swallowing or odynophagia is a distinctive symptom that can be highly indicative of carcinoma, although it also has numerous other causes that are not related to cancer.
-Achalasia is a major exception to usual pattern of dysphagia in that swallowing of fluid tends to cause more difficulty than swallowing solids.
+Achalasia is a major exception to the usual pattern of dysphagia in that swallowing of fluid tends to cause more difficulty than swallowing solids.
 In achalasia, there is idiopathic destruction of parasympathetic ganglia of the Auerbach's (Myenteric) plexus of the entire esophagus, which results in functional narrowing of the lower esophagus, and peristaltic failure throughout its length.